fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ![dev tools showing data personAdded Object with Mainroad](../../images/8/32e.png)

-When a new person is added to the list, the server sends the details to the client, and the callback function defined as the value of the <i>useSubscription</i> hook’s _onData_ attribute is called, with the person added on the server passed to it as a parameter.
+When a new person is added to the list, the server sends the details to the client, and the callback function defined as the value of the <i>useSubscription</i> hook’s <code>onData</code> attribute is called, with the person added on the server passed to it as a parameter.

 We can show the user a notification when a new person is added as follows: